BEHIND THE MUSIC

 Missing the bus can have a catastrophic connotation.
 In the case of Spencer Scruggs, it meant a whole other world of opportunities…

-On November 23rd, 2006, in Northern VA, Kent Gardens Elementary School, a boy named Spencer Scruggs had missed the bus home.
+In 2006, in Northern VA, at Kent Gardens Elementary School, an 11 year-old named Spencer Scruggs had missed the bus home.
 Instead of calling for someone to pick him up, he decided to follow a friend into an after-school choir session, as a joke.
 When the choir director asked him if he knew how to sing, he replied, as most fifth graders would: “I like to sing at home to friends and family. ”

-She then asked Spencer to sing out loud, he gave a short excerpt of the song: “Superstition” by Stevie Wonder.
-The Choir Director, Ms. Forbes, had taken note on Spencer’s "natural 'Vibrato' as well as his ‘perfect pitch’ for pop music."
-Spencer then immediately became one of the main leading soloists, for many classic musical pieces from Grease, The Wiz, and Mama Mia.
+She then asked Spencer to sing out loud, he gave a short excerpt of the song a soulful cover of Stevie Wonder's “Superstition”.
+The Choir Director, had immediately taken note to Spencer’s "natural 'Vibrato' as well as his ‘perfect pitch’ for pop music."
+Spencer then immediately became one of the go-to leading soloists, for many Broadway show tunes from musical pieces from Grease, The Wiz, and Mamma Mia.

-On January of 2008, Spencer and his family moved.
-This forced him to move schools to a new environment, which was difficult.
-Consequently, due to Spencer’s low self-esteem, he lost the confidence to sing in public.
+On January of 2008, Spencer and his family moved to another county.
+Forcing him to move schools to a new environment, which - as for any child - was difficult.
+Consequently, due to Spencer’s low self-esteem, brought on by the on slaughtering of bullying for his weight, he had lost the confidence to sing in public anymore.

-Around that time, He decided to pick up the guitar.
-Much like his first choir lesson, Spencer’s guitar teacher had noticed his natural rhythm, tone, and feel for the instrument.
+Around that time, at the age of 12, he decided to pick up the guitar.
+Much like his first choir lesson, Spencer’s guitar teachers immediately noticed his natural rhythm, tone, and feel for the instrument.

-However, unlike his elementary school experience, Spencer didn’t quite fit in with the crowd.
-He started listening to Heavy Metal bands such as Metallica, Escape the Fate and Black Veil Brides.
+However, unlike his elementary school experience, Spencer did not feel as though he fit in with the other students.
+He started listening to Heavy Metal and Emo bands like Metallica, Escape the Fate and Black Veil Brides.

-“If it weren’t for Mr. King, I would have never been pushed out of my shell.” - Spencer says.
+“If it weren’t for Mr. King, I probably would have never been pushed out of my shell.”

 Spencer has studied at High Point University for a double major in Music & Psychology, and has been involved in Dr. Marc Ashley Foster’s elite group of choir singers called the “Chamber Singers.”